fdsig/edge/README.md

-A respository for of examples of deploying timm models on Raspberry Pi 4
+A respository for of examples of deploying models (classifictiaon, object detection and semantic segmentation) On device training and on Raspberry Pi 4, Nvidia Jetson,

 of wider interset: